-- A. The officers of the Society shall be the President, Vice President, Past President, Secretary, and Treasurer.
-They shall be elected by the congregation, in accordance with Article V. Each year, the congregation shall elect a new Vice President.
-That person will serve as Vice President for the first year.
-They will be President the second year and Past President the third year.
-The duties of each officer are as follows: - 1.
-The President shall be chairperson of the Board, shall preside at meetings of the Board and of the Society, and provide leadership for fulfilling the currentmission and vision of the Society.
+- A. The officers of the Society shall be the President, Vice President, Secretary, and Treasurer.
+They shall be elected by the congregation, in accordance with Article V. The duties of each officer are as follows: - 1.
+The President shall be chairperson of the Board, shall preside at meetings of the Board and of the Society, and provide leadership for fulfilling the current mission and vision of the Society.
+The President shall ensure that a clear agenda is set for each board meeting.
 The President shall sign all legal contracts and conveyances as determined by the Board.

-- 2. The Vice President shall prepare to become President the following year and perform all duties prescribed by the Board or delegated by the President.
+- 2. The Vice President shall perform all duties prescribed by the Board or delegated by the President.
 In the absence of the President, the Vice President shall serve as Acting President. - 3.
-The Past President shall provide leadership in long-range planning and perform other duties as prescribed by the Board. - 4.
-The Secretary shall oversee communications and records as needed forgovernance, including records of meetings of the Board and of the congregation, and a roster of the voting members of the Society.
-The Secretary shall perform other duties as prescribed by the Board. - 5.
+The Secretary shall oversee communications and records as needed for governance, including records of meetings of the Board and of the congregation, and a roster of the voting members of the Society.
+The Secretary shall perform other duties as prescribed by the Board. - 4.
 The Treasurer shall receive and have custody of all money and other property of the Society entrusted to their care and shall disburse the same under the direction of the Board.
 The Treasurer shall keep a complete account of the finances of the Society and render a current statement at each regular meeting of the Board and a statement of the prior fiscal year to the membership of the Society after its close.
 The Treasurer shall provide appropriate accounts and documents for a periodic audit, conducted by parties designated by the Board and in accordance with Board-established policy. - B. The Executive Committee is comprised of the officers of the Society.
 The minister is a non-voting ex officio member.
 The Executive Committee shall carry forward the program and plans of the Society and Board.
 It shall exercise the powers and duties of the Board between meetings of the Board when necessary.
 It shall report promptly to the Board all actions taken.
-It shall prepare an agenda for each Board meeting and shall gather and evaluate relevant data pertaining to each item of the agenda.
-It shall have such further powers and duties as the Board shall assign.
+A quorum of the Executive Committee shall be three officers. - C. Under special circumstances, the same person may concurrently hold the offices of Vice President and Treasurer, or the offices of Secretary and Treasurer.
+The size of the board, as defined in Article VI, will not be reduced when a single person is elected in concurrent officer roles.

-ARTICI F VIII - CONTRACTS AND CONVEYANCES
+ARTICLE VIII - CONTRACTS AND CONVEYANCES